The Hypothetical SuperContest 2016 – Week 1

 What makes this particular SuperContest “hypothetical”?

 In order to enter the actual SuperContest, you have to pay $1,500, which is approximately $2,000 more than I have to spare at this particular juncture of my life.
 So instead of actually entering the SuperContest, I write a blog about it, in which I pretend to be a part of the competition and track the results of my picks.

 So this is all pretend?
 You can’t make any money.
 Why do you do this?

-Because I love to gamble.
-And I love to think about gambling.
-And because I don’t have American currency to gamble with, I must risk something much more valuable: my credibility.
+Because I love to gamble, and I love to think about gambling.
+Because I don’t have American currency to gamble with, I must risk something much more valuable: my credibility.
 Any idiot can pick five games against the spread and go 0-5, losing a ton of money while hiding his shameful decision making skills from everyone he knows.
-But it takes a special kind of idiot to tell the entirety of the Internet “THESE ARE MY PICKS, AND I THINK THEY ARE GOOD.”
+But it takes a special kind of idiot to tell the entirety of the Internet, “THESE ARE MY PICKS, AND I THINK THEY ARE GOOD.”

 I am that special kind of idiot.

 Why should I trust your opinion on gambling on football?

 Totally valid question.
 Last year I finished a disappointing 40-45 ATS, but in 2013 I picked my way to a record of 46-37-2, which is pretty good.
 So I have proven in the past that I am not completely awful at this.
 Just saying.

 With that said, you can totally not trust my opinion on football.
 I get it.
 I hardly trust myself half the time.
 And I rely a lot on .gifs to select my teams.

 Fair enough.
 Do you have any specific goals for this project?